IBM-Bluemix-Docs/va/va_index.md

 Vulnerability Advisor checks for the following vulnerabilities.
 If security issues are found, instructions are provided to help fix the reported vulnerability.

-To check the vulnerability status of images in your account, complete the following steps.
+To check the vulnerability status of images in your {{site.data.keyword.Bluemix_notm}} account, complete the following steps.

-1. List all images in your account.
+1. List all images in your {{site.data.keyword.Bluemix_notm}} account.
 The following command returns a list of all images independent of the namespace where they are stored.

     ```
     bx cr image-list